-In 2023, the City had a virtual meeting with the Province on May 17, 2023 to provide an overview of the 2022 CSO Annual Report.
+The City had a meeting with the Province on April 30, 2024 to provide an overview of the 2023 CSO Annual Report.
 The meeting minutes are provided in Appendix D.

-The City maintains regular communication with the public during the execution of the CSO Master Plan and will continue as the CSO Master Plan progresses.
-In 2023, the Public Service presented an update to the Standing Policy Committee on Water and Waste, Riverbend Management and the Environment, and Council on the 2022 CSO Annual Report on October 12, 2023.
+The City maintains regular communication with the public during the execution of the CSO Master Plan and this will continue as the CSO Master Plan progresses.
+The Public Service presented an update on the 2023 performance and financial status of the CSO Master Plan to Council on July 18, 2024.

 The City website serves as a public education tool to provide Winnipeg residents with information on the Master Plan and its benefits.
-In 2024, there are plans to update the CSO Master Plan webpages to align with our latest brand and plain language standards.
-These updates were initiated in 2023 and include reviews to ensure they are in line with the CSO Master Plan Public Education Plan requirements.
+Plans are in place to update the CSO Master Plan webpages to align with the City's latest brand and plain language standards and the CSO Master Plan Public Education Plan requirements.